-Here are Africas most developed countries for 2018 as ranked by the United Nations Development Programme.
+Here are Africa's most developed countries in 2018

 In the annual Human Development Index (HDI), 189 nations were rated according to how they performed in health and life expectancy, education and standard of living and economic growth.